syncfusion-content/flutter-docs/Flutter/maps/legend.md

 {% tabs %}
 {% highlight Dart %}

-You can customize the first segment label of the legend using the [`MapColorMapper.text`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapColorMapper/text.html) property.
+You can customize the first segment label of the legend using the [`MapColorMapper.text`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapColorMapper/text.html) property with curly braces.
+The first curly brace value will be applied as segment start label and the next curly brace value will be applied as segment end label.
 By default, the [`MapColorMapper.from`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapColorMapper/from.html) value is placed at the starting position of first segment and the [`MapColorMapper.to`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapColorMapper/to.html) value is placed at the ending position of the first segment.

 List<DataModel> _data;
 MapShapeSource _shapeSource;